rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 - 2.0 - Major refactor PR305 by @gregpakes to move to newer API, does contain breaking changes to template.
 Hence from this point both V1 and V2 will be shipped in the same extension
 - 2.1 - Issue315 with PR316 by @marco-gallinari to fix incorrect mapping of stage override parameter
 - 2.2 - Issue319 fixed problem that cannot generate release notes for the first release of a pipeline
+- 2.3 - Issue337 fixed paths in readme